Kanomble/celery_blast/README.md

 If you want to rebuild your docker images due to some (maybe fixed) error consider the cmd `docker-compose up --build` which will trigger a rebuild process (based on the context).
 The web container will automatically try to restart if the startup fails, unless it is stopped manually (e.g. with Docker Desktop).

+<a name="project_setup"></a>
 ## Project setup
-In order to execute the integrated reciprocal BLAST pipeline (the SymBLAST core pipeline), the user has to set up some essential data: the query sequences from one particular organism/genome file, a forward BLAST database, a backward BLAST database, the scientific name of the organism from which the query sequences were obtained and a project title.
+In order to execute the integrated reciprocal BLAST pipeline (the SymBLAST core pipeline), the user has to set up some essential data: the query sequences from one particular organism/genome file (the sequences for which orthologous sequences should be found), a forward BLAST database, that will serve as the search space, a backward BLAST database, the scientific name of the organism from which the query sequences were obtained and a project title.
 In addition, the user may change some BLAST settings, e.g. the number of output sequences per query sequence (`num_alignments`), or the `e-value` cut-off.
 The BLAST databases can be selected via a special drop-down menu.
-The Forward BLAST database serves as a search space where putative orthologous sequences can be found.
+The Forward BLAST database serves as a search space in which putative orthologous sequences can be found.
 The backward BLAST database has to contain the genome file from which the query sequences were obtained.
-The user provided data is validated before the user can start the pipeline.
-Accurate error messages are displayed within the input fields, if something is incorrect.
+The user provided data is validated before a project is saved into the database and before possible pipeline execution.
+If any validation fails, accurate error messages are display within the relevant form fields.
 This ensures a smooth execution of the pipeline.

+### Best practices for project settings
+Use appropriate BLAST databases.
+If you want to search in more complete genomes, create a database that contains genome sequences with a completeness level of `Chromosome` or `Complete Genome`.
+The `e-value` is more accurate for bigger databases, adjust the
+`e-value` according to your needs, this may have a huge effect on your inferred RBHs.
+Adjust the `num_alignments` parameter if you work with huge databases, especially if you are working with more common sequences.

+The backward BLAST database should contain only one genome that corresponds to the taxonomic unit translated provided scientific name.

 <a name="blast_database"></a>
 ## BLAST Databases